clement-massit/PROJ631-Algorithmique/README.md

 # PROJ631 - ALGORITHMIQUE

 ## Managing a bus network
 A project that consists of managing a bus network in order to get the shortest, fastest and foremost way between two points.
+Points are represented by stop.

 ### DETAILS
 3 files .py :